 I’ll have to keep this fairly short because in all truth there is not a lot to say about the Manadalay cat but it is a cat breed and I want to list all the cat breeds even if they are what I describe as fringe breeds.
-Sadly, I don’t have a photograph but the Bombay will be very close.

 The Mandalay cat is a Burmese cat without the pointing.
 The Burmese is a pointed cat although the pointing at times can be hard to see.

 The Mandalay is a solid colored cat.
 This was achieved by crossing the Burmese with “a solid coloured domestic” or random bred domestic cat (moggie)2.

 Clearly the breeding is selective to achieve this “alteration” to the Burmese appearance.

 Except for the lack of pointing the Mandalay is the same as the Burmese, it appears.
 That is not quite true however.